Child Custody Legalities In Turkey

 With Article 5 of Additional Protocol No. 7 of the European Convention on Human Rights, which entered into force in Turkey on 1 August 2016, it has been accepted that spouses are equal in terms of their responsibilities for children, even if the marriage ends with divorce.
 According to Article 90 of the Turkish Constitution, international agreements duly ratified have the force of law.
 If the agreement provisions regarding fundamental rights and freedoms differ from the laws, the agreement provisions shall prevail.

 Furthermore, the Supreme Court 2nd Civil Chamber in its decision numbered 2016/15771 E., 2017/1737 K. and dated 20.02.2017; reversed its ongoing jurisprudence and decided that joint custody arrangements were not contrary to public order.
-In this state, in Turkish practice, the recognition and enforcement of joint custody and joint custody decisions have become possible with the agreement of the spouses.
+In this state, in Turkish practice, the recognition and enforcement of divorce, joint custody, and joint custody decisions have become possible with the agreement of the spouses.

-Custody Changing Cases
+Custody Changing Cases Under Turkish Law

 Decisions regarding custody given as a result of a divorce case are not absolute.
 According to Article 183 of the Turkish Civil Code, in cases where the best interests of the child can be considered to be damaged due to reasons such as the parent who has custody getting married, changing city or country, dying, entering a vegetative state, receiving inpatient treatment due to alcohol or substance addiction, or going to prison, the judge; It is obliged to take the necessary measures regarding custody upon the request of the parties or on its own.